sapsarhh/cryptonite_taskphase_Arhan/DigestingDocumentation.md

 ## Searching Manuals
-As this I learnt that some symbols on the keyboard like / ? etc can be used to search within a manual.
+In this module I learnt that some symbols on the keyboard like / ? etc can be used to search within a manual.
 With that information in mind I tried the question as it told me to search within the challenge manual.
 After using the man challenge command, luckily the first thing I did was to use the / symbol and search for flag inside the file and the first result I found was --odz  This argument will give you the flag, so I basically invoked the file and that was it.
 ~~~